samrocketman/my_internal_ca/README.md

 # My Internal Certificate Authority

-I use this lightweight set of scripts to manage my own internal certificatex authority.
+I use this lightweight set of scripts to manage my own internal certificate authority.
 I share them with you.
 My scripts are based off of [Be your own CA][yourca_tut] and the comments in `setup_ca.sh` reflect it.